2000 United States Senate election in New York: Campaign

 A September 13, 2000 debate between Lazio and Clinton proved important.
 Lazio was on the warpath against soft money and the amounts of it coming from the Democratic National Committee into Clinton's campaign, and challenged Clinton to agree to ban soft money from both campaigns.
 He left his podium and waved his proposed paper agreement in Clinton's face; many debate viewers thought he had invaded her personal space and as a result Clinton's support among women voters solidified.

-Late in the campaign Lazio criticised Clinton for accepting campaign donations from various Arab groups in the wake of the USS Cole bombing.
+Late in the campaign, Lazio criticized Clinton for accepting campaign donations from various Arab groups in the wake of the USS Cole bombing.
 The Lazio campaign orchestrated a wave of telephone calls to voters using this attack.
 This issue caused former New York Mayor Ed Koch to take out ads telling Lazio to "stop with the sleaze already," and did not change the dynamic of the race.
 Some of Lazio's campaign strategists would later say that the Cole-based attack had backfired and became the campaign's biggest blunder.